-Want a simple definition of a job offer?
-A job offer is an invitation for a potential employee, whether he or she has applied for a job, or not, to become an employee in your organization.
+A job offer is an invitation for a potential employee, whether she has applied for a job or not, to become an employee in your organization.
 The job offer contains the details of your employment offer.

 It generally sketches out the terms and conditions under which the employment is offered to the prospective employee.
 This includes salary, benefits, job responsibilities, and the reporting manager's name and title.
-The job offer can also cover the expected work hours and provide additional details that are important for the prospective employee to know.
+The job offer also can cover the expected work hours, the desired start date, and provide additional details that are important for the prospective employee to know.

-The verbal job offer also usually includes the employer telling the candidate that the offer includes all of the standard employee benefits that are provided to all employees and that have been reviewed with the prospect during the on-site job interviews.
+A verbal job offer usually involves telling the candidate that the offer includes all of the standard employee benefits that likely were reviewed with the prospect during on-site job interviews.

-The employer making the job offer, past the mention of salary and benefits, might also speak about the desired start date.
-The verbal offer will affirm that the employer thinks the prospect will make an excellent addition to the team.
-It is the continuation of efforts to make the potential new employee feel valued and wanted from the start of his or her employment.
+When making an offer, affirm that the prospect will make an excellent addition to the team.
+It is the continuation of efforts to make a potential new employee feel valued and wanted from the start of his employment.

 Contents of a Job Offer

-In summary, a job offer typically contains the salary that you are offering for the job, your standard employee benefits, the job title of the position you are offering, the name of the supervisor of the position, and other terms and conditions of employment.
+While a verbal job offer may address the details of the job in broad strokes, a job offer letter also should be provided to address the finer points.
+This includes the pay, bonus potential, standard employee benefits, the job title of the position you are offering, the name of the supervisor of the position, and other terms and conditions of employment.

 The prospective employee needs to review the terms stated in the job offer and accept or decline.
-Usually, the employer has set a time limit on the potential employee's deliberations.
-The employer expects the potential employee to sign the job offer and return it to Human Resources to accept the job.
+They should sign the job offer to make the hiring and the terms official.